FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargeclass.md

 # Charge Class

-Charge Class indicates whether the row represents a correction to one or more [*charges*](#glossary:charge) invoiced in a previous [*billing period*](#glossary:billing-period).
+Charge Class indicates whether the row represents a correction to one or more [*charges*](#glossary:charge) invoiced in a previous billing period.
 Charge Class is commonly used to differentiate refunds from regularly incurred charges.

 The ChargeClass column MUST be present in the billing data.
-This column MUST be of type String and MUST be "Correction" when the row represents a correction to one or more *charges* invoiced in a previous *billing period*.
-ChargeClass MUST be null when it is not a correction or when it is a correction within the current *billing period*.
+This column MUST be of type String and MUST be "Correction" when the row represents a correction to one or more charges invoiced in a previous billing period.
+ChargeClass MUST be null when it is not a correction or when it is a correction within the current billing period.

 ## Column ID